First Time User? Sign Up Now

 Sperm can live in your vagina 3 to 5 days after sex.

-The calendar method of birth control is not the best choice for women who have short, long, or irregular menstrual cycles.
-For this reason, the calendar method alone is never advised for birth control.
-It must be used together with other birth control methods.
+The calendar method of birth control isn't the best choice for women who have short, long, or irregular menstrual cycles.

-On the first day of your period, move the ring to the red bead (day 1) on the CycleBeads.
+On the first day of your period, move the ring to the day 1 bead on the CycleBeads.
 Count each day as one bead.
 On days 1 to 7, you can have unprotected sex.
 On days 8 to 19, do not have sex, or be sure to use another method of birth control to avoid pregnancy.
 From day 20 to the end of your cycle, you can have unprotected sex.
-All brown beads are days when you are not likely to become pregnant.
-All white beads are days you are likely to become pregnant.
-The dark brown bead marks day 26 and the last brown bead before the red bead is day 32.
+The days when you are likely to become pregnant or not likely to become pregnant will have different colored beads to help you track.
 This method works best for women who have cycles between 26 and 32 days long.

 Take your temperature every morning for several months just after you wake up.
 Do it before you eat, drink, or do any other activity.
 Use a special ovulation thermometer or digital thermometer that shows tenths (0.1) of a degree.
 You can take your temperature orally or rectally.
 Be sure to use the same location and the same thermometer each time.
 Leave the thermometer in place for a full 5 minutes.
 Write down your temperature.
 Then clean the thermometer and put it away.
 Any activity can change your basal temperature.
 Record your temperature on a chart or graph.
 Use a tracking chart with either Fahrenheit temperatures or Celsius temperatures to keep track of your temperature.
 Ovulation usually causes your BBT to rise by 0.4°F (0.2°C) and to stay high for over a week.